-The importfeeds plugin helps you keep track of newly imported music in your library.
+The import feeds plugin helps you keep track of newly imported music in your library.

-To use the plugin, just put import feeds on the plugins line in your .beetsconfig:
+To use the plugin, just put importfeeds on the plugins line in your configuration file.
+Then set a few options under the importfeeds: section in the config file.